Switching off the UK’s 2G and 3G mobile networks: what you need to know

 Other types of device might be affected

-Some other devices, such as care alarms, security alarms and payment terminals, might also use the 3G network.
+Some other devices, such as care alarms, security alarms and payment terminals, might also use 2G and/or 3G networks.
 If you have a device like this, it might need to be upgraded to make sure it still works after the 3G networks are switched off.
 Check with your device supplier or service provider to find out if your device will be affected.

 2G and 3G networks are also being switched off around the world